External Risk Signals · Australian Independent Schools

 Why this matters

 Not a "do we have this problem" question; schools know their cultures better than external signals can.
 The real test is whether the school's early-warning systems would surface emerging patterns before they reach litigation scale.
 The reputational tempo on a case like this can be days, not months.
-Worth a deliberate review of how concerns from female staff and students are captured, escalated, and acted on, and whether the board has visibility into the leading indicators.
-For QLD schools the reputational tempo is local; for schools in other states, the legal principle applies nationally to any school with a significant boys cohort or single-sex history.
+Worth a deliberate review of how concerns from staff are captured, escalated, and acted on, and whether the board has visibility into the leading indicators.
+For QLD schools the reputational tempo is local; for schools in other states, the duty-of-care principle applies nationally.

 Worth checking: when concerns about culture surface from staff or students, what is the documented escalation path, and how would the school evidence its response if questioned externally?